ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             in the `client` object that the client instance can use in a future request, as described in {{request-instance}}.

-user_handle (string)
+user (string)
-: A string value used to represent the current
-            user.
-The client instance can use in a future request, as described in
+: A string value used to represent the current user, that can be provided to a future request, as described in
             {{request-user-reference}}.
+When the end-user is the RO, the handle is equivalent to the opaque subject identifier.

 This non-normative example shows two handles along side an issued access token.

 ~~~
 {
-    "user_handle": "XUT2MFM1XBIKJKSDU8QM",
+    "user": "XUT2MFM1XBIKJKSDU8QM",
     "instance_id": "7C7C4AZ9KHRS6X63AJAO",
     "access_token": {
         "value": "OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0"